 1️⃣ Review Audience | Use Omnisend segmentation to identify TX-based contacts (area code or address). |

-3️⃣ Use Texas DNC List | Suppress messages to numbers on the Texas Do Not Call (DNC) registry unless they opted in directly. |
+4️⃣ Scrub the Texas DNC List | Suppress messages to numbers on the Texas Do Not Call (DNC) registry, unless those contacts opted in directly to your SMS program. |

-4️⃣ Update Disclosures | Add clear disclosures in SMS: identify your brand, state it's a promo, and include opt-out (e.g., “Reply STOP”). |
+5️⃣ Update Message Disclosures | Identify your brand in every SMS, confirm it's a promotion, and include an opt-out instruction (e.g., "Reply STOP"). |

-5️⃣ Document Consent | Keep records of all opt-ins—how, when, and where they were obtained. |
+8️⃣ Document Consent Records | Keep auditable records of all opt-ins – including timestamps, source (e.g., signup form), and how consent was obtained. |

-6️⃣ Train Your Team | Educate staff and vendors on SB 140, and update SMS-related contracts. |
+9️⃣ Train Your Team | Educate staff and vendors on SB 140 requirements and update any SMS-related contracts accordingly. |

 How Omnisend Supports Compliance

-Omnisend provides built-in tools to help you meet SB 140 requirements:
+Omnisend provides built-in tools to help you meet SB 140 requirements.

-Segmentation by location (area code or address)
+Segmentation by location (area code or address).

-TCPA-compliant opt-in capture (popups, forms, automation)
+TCPA-compliant opt-in capture (Signup Forms).

-Automatic opt-out management (via “STOP” replies)
+Automatic opt-out management (via “STOP” replies).

 Final Takeaway